Durio graveolens: Etymology

-In the scientific name Durio graveolens, graveolens means 'strong smelling', although it has been described as having a "mild" or "slight" odor or even, in a book published by the US National Research Council, as "odorless".
+The specific epithet graveolens means strong smelling, although it has been described as having a "mild" or "slight" odor or even, in a book published by the US National Research Council, as "odorless".

 In Malay, the fruit is called durian burong, durian burung (literally 'bird durian'), durian rimba ('jungle durian'), durian kuning ('yellow durian'), durian merah ('red durian'), or durian otak udang galah ('crayfish brain durian').
 In Iban, it is durian isu.
 The Bidayuh call it durian umot.
 Among the Kenyah and Dayak peoples, it is known as durian anggang ('hornbill durian'), durian ajan, pesang, tabela or ta-bela, tabelak, taula, tuala, tuwala.
 On Sumatra, the Batak call it tinambela.
 In Karo, it is called meraan.
 In Thailand, it is referred to as RTGS (ทุเรียนรากขา) or RTGS (ทุเรียนขั้วติด; sources differ on which name refers to this species, with the other being attributed to D. kutejensis).
 In Aceh Tamiang Regency, it can be called durian batu ('stone durian'), and elsewhere in Sumatra, it known as durian adjan.
 Other regional names include durian dalit (but this can apply also to Durio oxleyanus) alau, dujen, durian alau, durian daun dungoh, durian hutan ('forest durian'), durian pipit, lai bengang, merang kunyit, pasang, and tongkai.

-Distribution
+Distribution and habitat

 Wild D. graveolens grows in Peninsular Malaysia (states of Johor, Kedah, Kelantan, Malacca, Penang, Perak, Selangor, and Terengganu), Indonesian Islands of Borneo and Sumatra, Palawan, and Southern Thailand.
 It is cultivated in Brunei, Sarawak, Sabah, and the Northern Territory of Australia.
 In Brunei, its popularity outshines D. zibethinus, which is not cultivated in the country.

 It is occasionally grown outside the tropics.
 In Florida, it has been seen to survive two consecutive nights at 0 C, albeit shrouded in cloth.